compdemocracy/polis/README.md

 # Polis

 Polis is an AI powered sentiment gathering platform.
-More organic than surveys and less effort than focus groups, Polis meets the basic human need to be understood, at scale.
+More organic than surveys and less effort than focus groups.

 For a detailed methods paper, see [Polis: Scaling Deliberation by Mapping High Dimensional Opinion Spaces][methods-paper].